perara/wg-manager/README.md

 ## Method #2: Bare Metal
 - [Installation on Debian/Ubuntu/RPI4](./docs/install.md)

+# Authentication methods
+Currently, local authentication (probably unsafe) and LDAP (probably safer) are supported.
+Still, I do recommend you strongly to keep your dashboard unavailable for public audiences.
+[Look here for setting up LDAP](https://github.com/perara/wg-manager/pull/110#issuecomment-881947808):

 # Using the development branch
 As there is no builds for the development branch, you have to do the following:
 Change `image: perara/wg-manager` to